leow93/todo/README.md

 ## Storage

-`todo` will add a config.json file and a todos.json file under `~/.config/todo/` Make sure those files are available to be used.
+`todo` will add a config.json file and a todos.json file under `~/.config/todo/`.

+Before using, make sure those files are available to be used and won't overwrite anything important.

 ## Build